geomio/solarYears/readme.md

 ## Description

 A basic html page with javascript, webpack and jest testing linked to bootstrap and jquery that will let user fill out form field to select a planet and enter their age to convert their earth age into select planet age.
+It will show user selected planet or it will run all, the program will also show how long user has left or how long the lived past avg life expectancy.

 # Setup/Installation Requirements

-1.
+1. make folder for cloning somewhere easy to find
 2. in terminal of choice navigate to folder of choice for cloning
-3. type or paste this into the terminal: git clone
+3. type or paste this into the terminal: git clone https://github.com/geomio/solarYears.git
-4. navigate to clone destination folder
+4. Navigate to clone destination folder using terminal.
-5. open index.html with web browser
+5. to start program In project root folder, using terminal type and enter: npm run start
+6. browser window with project should open

-## Specifications
+## instructions

+1. after program is open user can enter a number between 1-130
+2. only one planet can be selected at a time, though run all can be selected to see all planet outcomes at once
+3. click the calculate button to see result
+5. to clear results user can refresh page or click calculate to reset and clear page
+6. for different result after page is reset reenter age ,select desired planet for conversion, and press calculate

 # Known Bugs